techfixpros/PDDuino/README.md

 * When UR-2 loads DOS100.CO, sucessfully or not, the LED doesn't shut off after.

-* Displays the "PARENT.<>" directory entry even when you are already in the root dir.
+* Sometimes displays the "PARENT.<>" directory entry even when you are already in the root dir.
-Goes away if you try to open PARENT.<> when you're already in root.
+Goes away if you try to open PARENT.<> again when you're already in root.

 ## Change-log